-After a job has been linked to a particular numbered changelist with p4 fix, p4 change, or p4 submit, the job is said to have been fixed by the changelist (even if the changelist is still pending).
+After a job has been linked to a particular numbered changelist with p4 fix, p4 change, or p4 submit, the job is fixed by the changelist (even if the changelist is still pending).
 The p4 fixes command lists changelists and the jobs they fix.